KnIfER/KnIfER.github.io/content/InfiniteBookmarks/Introduction.md

 ![](p)

-## Further sub-division of bookmark mini tab and it's addresses.
+## Further subdivision of bookmark mini tab and it's addresses.

 Bookmark mini tabs can be further divided into three types: